vitest-dev/vitest/packages/web-worker/README.md

 > Web Worker support for Vitest testing.
 Doesn't require JSDom.

 Simulates Web Worker, but in the same thread.

+Supported:

+- `new Worker(path)`
+- `new SharedWorker(path)`
+- `import MyWorker from './worker?worker'`
-Supports both `new Worker(url)` and `import from './worker?worker`.
+- `import MySharedWorker from './worker?sharedworker'`

 ## Installing